swarkn/LIShelpers/README.md

 The toolset of LIShelpers is written in Python computer language, hosted by the guys of [do-it-neat.com] and [GitHub][github project].
 You are able to get support at the [github issues] site.

+Please visit this site from time to time.
+It will be constantly updated, until we release a first major version.

 ### How to use LIShelpers - SimpleSpellMachine

 This is the keyboard layout: